Back to text menu | Back to clickable plan | Back to topic (bakeries)

 (House of the Pantomime Apolaustus and House of the Wooden Balcony)

 The House of the Pantomime Apolaustus and the House of the Wooden Balcony were originally one complex, dated to c.
 120 AD.
 In the south-east part a nymphaeum (I,II,1) was installed in the first quarter of the fourth century.
-In the nymphaeum an inscription was reused mentioning the pantomime Apolaustus, a freedman of Marcus Aurelius and Lucius Verus.
-There is no reason to think of a real link with the building, but the excavators used his name for the south part of the building, a separate unit from an unknown point in time.
+In the nymphaeum an inscription was reused mentioning a pantomime, wrongly believed to be Apolaustus, a freedman of Marcus Aurelius and Lucius Verus (EDR031439).
+There is no reason to think of a real link with the building, but the excavators used his profession and the wrong name for the south part of the building, a separate unit from an unknown point in time.
 The north part of the building was named after a wooden balcony that adorned the facade.
 The complex was excavated by Roberto Paribeni during the First World War, but had already been searched in the 18th or 19th century.

 As to the original masonry, all outer walls and those of courtyard 27 are of opus latericium, for the remainder opus mixtum was used.
 A sidewalk ran only along the north facade.
 On the facade are traces of thin plaster with traces of red paint.
 Remains of thin and thick plaster are found inside.
 Beamholes for a ceiling are found at 2.75/3.00 (bottom and top respectively) from the present floor level.
 The total area is roughly 730 square metres.